ans-group/docs.ukfast.co.uk/source/domains/domains/faqs/how-do-i-check-where-a-domain-is-registered.md

 ```

-You can use a whois lookup service such as <a href=""http://who.is"">http://who.is</a>
+You can use a whois lookup service such as [http://who.is](http://who.is)

 .